openedx/XBlock/docs/xblock-tutorial/edx_platform/overrides.rst

         # ...
         entry_points={
             "xblock.v1.overrides": [
-                "tpp = your_plugin.twitch_plays_pokemon::YourTwitchPlaysPokemonBlock"
+                "tpp = your_plugin.xblocks.video_block::YourVideoBlock"
                 # ...
             ],
         }
     )

-And install that app as a Django plugin, then your block should be loaded instead of the existing implementation.
+And install that package into your virtual environment, then your block should be loaded instead of the existing implementation.

 .. note::